The Significant and Often Neglected Link Between Attitude and Behavior

 The wrong behaviors happen in companies only because they are allowed to happen.

-Behavior is a choice.
+Always remember that behavior is a choice.
 It is not uncontrolled behavior by individuals or that someone got possessed.
 Employees, at times, don’t understand the value of the “Big Picture” and are not held accountable.
 What do we end up with?
-A lack of commitment, frustration, loss of your best workers and leaders having to do extra work because of the continued existence of negative behaviour.
+A lack of commitment, frustration, loss of your best workers and leaders having to do extra work because of the continued existence of negative behavior.
+Creation of the right environment is crucial and this comes not only from skills and knowledge, but also immediate conversations, ongoing conversations and processes that support them.

 American Psychological Association Attitudes and Behavior Change. http://www.apa.org/pi/aids/resources/education/attitude-change.aspx

-Attitudes, Behaior, and Social Practice.
+Attitudes, Behavior, and Social Practice.
 Journal of Sociology and Social Welfare.
 March 2011. https://www.wmich.edu/hhs/newsletters_journals/jssw_institutional/individual_subscribers/38.1.Chaiklin.pdf

 Founder of V-Formation Training and Development